 Establishing feasible rules will only work if everyone gets to pitch in.
 Listen to your employees and figure out a solution that works best for all sides - employee empowerment begins by listening to what employees have to say.

 The start can be fairly simple: establishing office and remote days.
 These can be predefined days of the week, or setting up the number of days your team is required to show up for work.
 A number of employers had work-from-home schemes set up prior to the pandemic, so it makes sense to beef up on those - especially if employees stand to benefit from that.
+Another way would be the company offering workations.

 While you’re establishing ground rules on your work models, try to hear out various departments - especially if you’re running a middle or large operation.
 Chances are that work from home is not the same for developers, accounting and HR; different departments have different clearance protocols, and handling sensitive data on a home network might prove to be an issue.
 See which challenges lie in front of different departments, and how you can resolve them together.